Universal stability of coherently diffusive 1D systems with respect to decoherence: Study of different paradigmatic models of transport.

 Thus, for $\mu<1.5$ and assuming a spreading form $\sigma^2_0(t>\tau_W)= v_0^2\tau_W^2+\sqrt{2}v_0^2\tau_W(t-\tau_W)$, we can calculate the time $t_{s}$ where the spreading reaches its saturation value by imposing $\sigma^2_{0,SV}=\sigma^2_0(t_s)$ obtaining:

-Our analytical estimate of $t_s$ agrees with the numerical finding (see, Fig. \ref{fig:Sup:PBRM-SumFig1}a for $\mu=1$).
+Our analytical estimate of $t_s$ agrees with the numerical finding (see vertical lines in Fig. \ref{fig:Sup:PBRM-SumFig1}a for $\mu=1$).
 Eq.~\eqref{SS:ts} implies that as $N$ increases, for $\mu<1/2$ the saturation value will be reached at shorter times and eventually the dynamics will be always ballistic ($t_s$ becomes smaller than $\tau_W$).
 On the opposite case, for $1/2<\mu<3/2$, $t_s$ increases with $N$ and we have a diffusive spreading until saturation.

 As in the previous models, the presence of a coherent quantum diffusion (for $1/2< \mu < 3/2$), generates an almost decoherence-independent diffusive regime.
 Indeed, for $2\hbar/t_s \lesssim \gamma_\phi \lesssim 2\hbar/\tau_W$, $D$ is almost constant, as most of the {\it environmental measurements} fall in the diffusive regime (after $\tau_W$ and before the saturation time $t_s$).
 When $\gamma_\phi \ll 2\hbar/t_s$ the noise enters in the dynamics after saturation, generating finite size effects.
-From Eq.~(\ref{SS:ts}) we can see that for $1/2< \mu < 3/2$, $t_s$ increases with $N$, and finite sizes effects start at smaller values of the decoherence strength, see Fig. \ref{fig:Sup:PBRM-SumFig1}b.
+Fig. \ref{fig:Sup:PBRM-SumFig1}b shown $D$ vs. $\gamma_\phi$ computed using the Green-Kubo approach for different $N$ in the extended, critical and localized regimes ($\mu=\{0.8,1,1.3\}$).
+From Eq.~(\ref{SS:ts}) we can see that for $1/2< \mu < 3/2$, $t_s$ increases with $N$, and finite sizes effects start at smaller values of the decoherence strength, see black arrows in Fig. \ref{fig:Sup:PBRM-SumFig1}b.
 For $\gamma_\phi > 2\hbar/\tau_W$, decoherence affects the dynamics mainly during the initial ballistic spreading, leading to a decrease of the diffusion coefficient proportional to $v_0^2$.

 For $\mu<1/2$, the velocity of the initial ballistic spreading, see Eq.~(\ref{SM:PBRM:v0}), increases with $N$ faster than that saturation value.
 Therefore, $t_s$ decreases with $N$, becoming smaller than $\tau_W$ and leaving no place for a diffusive dynamic.
 Hence, no decoherence-independent region can be found for the diffusion coefficient.